oresat/oresat-c3-software/README.md

 # OreSat C3 Software

-Software for Linux version of the Octavo A8-based C3 card.
+Main application for Octavo A8 with Debian Linux version of the C3 card.

+The C3 card is the "flight" computer of OreSat.
+C3 stands for command, control, and commuication.
+It handles all commuications and controls the state of the satellite.

-**Note:** For OreSat0, the C3 card used STM32F4 and ChibiOS, for that project see the [oresat-firmware] repo.
+**Note:** For OreSat0, the C3 card used STM32F4 and ChibiOS, for that project see the [oresat-firmware] repo and the `src/f4/app_control` directory.

-The C3 card was converted to Octavo-A8-based card to simplify the code base by swapping from heavily embedded system using ChibiOS to a general Linux-environment using Python and make to use existing Python libraries.
+The C3 card was converted to Octavo A8 card to simplify the code base by swapping from heavily embedded system using ChibiOS to a general Linux-environment using Python and make to use existing Python libraries.